-The longer you stay in school, the more OPTIONS you will have in free
+The longer you stay in school, the more OPTIONS you Will have in life

 EVERYONE can go to post-secondary, and there are many ways to help

 There are many people and resources to help YOU go to post-secondary.
 Ask your network for help.